kshootmania/ksm-chart-format/kson_format.md

         - Additional requirement:
             - The formats `[float]ms` and `[float]s` are not allowed.
         - `0`: Automatic trigger update is disabled.
+        - This parameter allows kson clients to use only the OnMin value and just ignore the Off and OnMax values.
+        - Note: `update_period` interval count is reset at the beginning of each measure if `update_period` has a non-zero value.
     - `wave_length` (length, default:`0`)
         - Length of repetition
         - `0`: Not specified.
 (In KSM, the effect is bypassed if the value is `0`.
 Also, parameter changes to `0` are ignored.)